schmidt/structured_warnings/README.md

 # StructuredWarnings

-> **Disclaimer:** This is an experimental reimplementation of structured
-> warnings, based on Ruby 2.4's new warning module.
-This is not yet ready for
-> prime time.

 This is an implementation of Daniel Berger's [proposal of structured warnings for Ruby](https://web.archive.org/web/20140328021259/http://www.oreillynet.com/ruby/blog/2008/02/structured_warnings_now.html).
 They provide dynamic suppression and activation, as well as, an inheritance